 Election winners will be determined as such:

-For each campus, at least one staff member and one AAP must serve at the conclusion of a general election.
+For each campus, at least one staff member and one AAP must serve at the conclusion of a general election (except for SFS-Q, which has one seat).
 If the seats on the council that are not up for election do not have at least one staff member and one AAP, the staff member who receives the highest number of votes and the AAP that receives the highest number of votes will each be appointed a seat on the The Council.

 The winners of the remaining open seats will be determined by a straight vote tally of combined staff and AAP candidates for that campus, with the remaining candidate (either staff or AAP) who gets the most votes winning a seat, the next highest vote getter filling the next seat, and so on until all open seats are filled.
 The two next highest vote getters after all seats are filled for a campus will be designated as alternates for the Advisory Council and be appointed to seats in the case of vacancies between elections.